NitinDatta8/GWD-Faster-R-CNN/README.md

 └── tests					- this foler contains unit test of my project.
      ├── test_data_sampler.py
 ```
+# How to run the project
+Open the `Faster R-CNN Resnest-101.ipynb` notebook in Google Colab and follow the instructions

 # Contributing
 Any kind of enhancement or contribution is welcomed.